api3dao/old-api3-docs/docs/airnode/v0.8/reference/packages/deployer.md

 from the `--receipt` argument.
 The receipt contains metadata about the deployment and can be used to remove the Airnode.

-In case the deployment is not successfull, the command will try to automatically remove deployed resources.
+If the deployment isn't successful, the command will try to automatically remove deployed resources.
 You can disable this by running the deploy command with a `--no-auto-remove` argument.